 The Bluebelle Study: a feasibility study of three wound dressing strategies in elective and unplanned surgery

-Phase A (July 2014 to March 2016) includes: interviews with surgeons, nurses, midwives and adult patients to investigate current use of dressings and views about not using dressings; development of assessment measures for wounds and SSIs for use by clinicians and patients; observation of wound closure in theatre and literature reviews.
+Phase A (July 2014 to March 2016) included: interviews with surgeons, nurses, midwives and adult patients to investigate current use of dressings and views about not using dressings; development of assessment measures for wounds and SSIs for use by clinicians and patients; observation of wound closure in theatre and literature reviews.

-Professor Jane Blazeby, University of Bristol
+Jane Blazeby, University of Bristol

 Study Coordinator and Primary Contact